DeepRegNet/DeepReg/docs/source/docs/cli.md

 - **Evaluation data**:

-  `--mode` or `-m`, specifies in which data set the prediction is performed.
+  `--split`, specifies in which data set the prediction is performed.

   It must be one of `train` / `valid` / `test`.

   Example usage:

-  - `--mode test` for evaluating the model on test data.
+  - `--split test` for evaluating the model on test split.

 ### Optional arguments